langleyfoxall/react-dynamic-data-table/README.md

 The `name` is string, such as 'Delete user(s)', 'Duplicate user(s)' etc.

 The `callback` is a callable with a single argument.
-The argument will contain an array of `id` properties, from all selected rows.
+The argument will contain an array of the selected rows.

 An example of show to use bulk actions is shown below.